fdcl-gwu/uav_simulator/README.md

 If you want to run a docker container instead, skip to [Docker Setup](#docker-setup).

 #### Local Install
-1. [ROS](http://wiki.ros.org/): this repository has been developed using ROS Noetic, on Ubuntu 20.04.
-If you are on ROS Melodic with Ubuntu 18.04, please checkout `ros-melodic` branch before installing dependencies.
+1. [ROS2](http://wiki.ros.org/): this repository has been developed using ROS2 Iron, on Ubuntu 22.04.
+If you are on a different version of Ubunto or ROS, please check the previous releases before installing dependencies.
+We recommend installing the ROS2 full version.
-1. Python GTK libraries for GUI (not required if you opt to not to use the GUI)
-    ```sh
-    sudo apt-get install python3-pip python3-gi
-    ```

 1. Python modules: these libraries must be installed in the system
     1. NumPy
     1. Pandas